appgardenstudios/hyaline/www/content/documentation-v1/explanation/mcp.md

 Hyaline constructs a URI to identify each extracted document and section.
 The format of the URI is `document://<source-id>/<document-id>[#<section>]` and is constructed as follows:

-- `<source-id>` is the globally unique ID of the documentation source as defined when extraction takes place
+- `<source-id>` is the globally unique ID of the documentation source as defined when extraction took place
 - `<document-id>` is the relative path of the document from the root of the extraction and may contain one or more path delimiters
 - `<section>` is optional and contains the name of the section.
 For sub-sections, the name of each parent section is prepended and separated by `/` (e.g. `#section1/subsection2`)